 \\computername\printername or http://computername/printers/printername/.printer

 If you do not know the computer name, you can search for it on the computer that is running the Fiery XF server.
-Click Start, right-click Computer, and click Properties.
-Under "Computer name, domain, and workgroup settings", look for the computer name.
+Click Start, click Settings, click System, and then click About.

 The virtual printer is installed.